 Embrace diversity in your life!
 These tips are all about exploring your community and embracing people and cultures that are different from your own.

 Seek out TV and movies from other countries.
 It will give you a new perspective and you might just find your next favourite show!

 Recognize that there are many ways to do something.
-There is no right way, just different and that's ok!
+There is no right way, just different, and that's okay!